Czech authorities to cull nearly 140,000 birds at poultry farm where bird flu was detected

 PRAGUE (Reuters) - Czech authorities will cull nearly 140,000 turkey and chickens at a poultry farm where bird flu was detected, Agriculture Minister Miroslav Toman said on Monday.

-The infection, east of Prague, was the country’s second case of the H5N8 bird flu virus this year after a farm in the west of the central European country was affected in January.
+The infection, east of Prague, was the country’s second case of the H5N8 bird flu virus this year after a farm in the east of the central European country was affected in January.

 “Testing proved this morning that it is the highly-pathogenic H5N8 bird flu version that is deadly for birds, however its transfer to humans has not been registered so far,” Toman said.